benrkia/30DaysOfReact/log.md

 > `DAY 9` : February 26, 2019
 **description :** Discover the [Pure Components](https://codepen.io/benrkia/pen/moyqPb).

-\
-we won't have a real challenge today, because we are going to move from using react CDN to create-react-app which is very important to develop and deploy our applications.
+We won't have a real challenge today, because we are going to move from using react CDN to create-react-app which is very important to develop and deploy our applications.
 \
 `the example below shows the utility of Pure Components which is faster than Stateless Components in some cases. so consider using both stateless & pure components whenever you can.`